owncloud/docs-webui/README.md

 ## Branching Workflow

-Please refer to the [Branching Workflow for ownCloud Server](https://github.com/owncloud/docs-webui/blob/master/docs/the-branching-workflow.md) or more information.
+Please refer to the [Branching Workflow for ownCloud Server](https://github.com/owncloud/docs-webui/blob/master/docs/the-branching-workflow.md) for more information.

-## Create a New Version Branch for Web Userinterfaces
+## Create a New Version Branch for Web User Interfaces

-Please refer to [Create a New Version Branch for Web Userinterfaces](https://github.com/owncloud/docs-webui/blob/master/docs/new-version-branch.md) for more information.
+Please refer to [Create a New Version Branch for Web User Interfaces](https://github.com/owncloud/docs-webui/blob/master/docs/new-version-branch.md) for more information.